 After placing the lifting holes into the shielding blocks, the drill rods will be exchanged manually in the caisson against so called "clamping mandrels".
 The two clamping mandrels will be remotely inserted into the core holes to achieve a firm connection between shielding block and HWZ.
-(Fig. 9) The clamping mandrels are spring loaded and hydraulically activated.
-After fixing the clamping mandrels to the shielding block, the shielding block can be lifted up by the interaction of the axis A3, A4, A5 and A6 to transfer the shielding block to the centerline of the reactor shaft and into a position to fit trough the reactor shaft bottle neck.
-(Fig. 10)
+The clamping mandrels are spring loaded and hydraulically activated.
+After fixing the clamping mandrels to the shielding block, the shielding block can be lifted up to transfer the shielding block to the centerline of the reactor shaft and into a position to fit through the reactor shaft bottle neck.